lzgabel/zdb/README.md

 #### Inspect Instances

-You can inspect existing element instances and get details viewed of there state.
+You can inspect existing element instances and get details on their state.

 Print all information to a given element instance: